rafunchik/interviews/url-shortener/README.md

 - have janitor job to remove outdated items or use ttl directly like in redis
 - if it were an expensive process to generate url (e.g. dns etc), or storing it, make asynchronous, request gets into queue, then processed by other job, and the user gets optionally notified.
+- Store page content too, separate repo and join data in the controller (perhaps can add summary to the object in memory).

 Run: